darshan-regmi/JAVA-_-Exercise/ATM/Solutions/Step-1.md

 }
 ```

-And after we have made the class we can add private varibales to it.
+And after we have made the class we can add private attributes to it.

 ```java
 public class ATMAccount{